Introductory activities

 Part 1

-Students will then be able to compose an extended response in which they present a researched and referenced opinion regarding the claim that Jasper Jones equates to an Australian To Kill a Mockingbird, and if so, how/why their opinion is so founded.
+Students could then compose an extended response in which they present a researched and referenced opinion regarding the claim that Jasper Jones is an Australian To Kill a Mockingbird, and how/why they have reached their conclusion.

-As a follow-up task, students could ask and respond to the questions:
+As a follow-up task, students could respond to the questions:

-• What does Jasper Jones do to an Australian reader, that To Kill A Mockingbird can’t?
+• What does Jasper Jones do to an Australian reader, that To Kill A Mockingbird might not?

 • What makes this text particularly special and significant?